 We know that information about neuroscience helps us massively in the classroom, but how do we apply brain based learning in the context of education?
 The basics are that we shouldn’t limit ourselves to passively receive information, but rather manipulate it, actively participate in its development.

 1. Create a positive emotional environment in the classroom

 It’s very important that teachers and educators promote a positive environment in the classroom where they are close to and empathetic with their students.
 It’s necessary to control your emotional expressions so that they are positive and rub off on your students.
 You should avoid excessive stress in the classroom.
 A small level of stress is necessary to keep students motivated and active.
 However, high levels of stress are harmful for performance.
 You should also teach your students how to manage their own stress and other negative emotions which can be very beneficial not only at the academic level but in all areas of their lives.

-This educational technology has been designed specifically for students.
+Educational technology has been designed specifically for students.
 It allows for educators who are not specialized in neuroeducation nor psycho-pedagogy to analyze and improve the learning process in the academic environment.
-How can CogniFit neuroeducation help you?
+How can neuroeducation help you?

 - Learn and delve into the brain process involved in learning and neurodevelopment